Vacancies

 • Current professional membership or eligibility for membership with Environmental Health Australia (Qld).

-• Comprehensive knowledge of all relevant Acts, Regulations and Local Laws; and extensive experience in the investigation of environmental health or public health related matters; and ability to mentor staff and provide operational advice and direction to staff within the environmental health field.
+• Comprehensive knowledge of all relevant Acts, Regulations and Local Laws; and experience in the assessment of relevant applications and investigation of environmental health or public health related complaints.

-• Demonstrated very high-level ability to plan workload, achieve set goals and meet deadlines.
+• Demonstrated high level ability to plan workload, achieve set goals and meet deadlines.

 POSITION DESCRIPTION